A Brief General History of the Club

 Renewed interest in student ‘big boat’ sailing arose in the 1980’s, although a scheme for matching student crews with owners had been in existence for many years.
 This renewed ‘big boat’ interest reflected the decline of dinghy sailing in general and the availability of inexpensive easily-maintained fibreglass cruising boats.
 In addition, demographic changes in the University meant that there were more people interested in, well, cruising!
 Currently Cambridge has 3,500 post-doctoral researchers, 6,800 PhD students, and 12,200 undergraduates.
 Furthermore, university staffing has expanded to match these numbers.

 Hywel Room (Downing) initiated significant ‘big boat’ activity in 2001.
 As a result, by 2012 the Yachting Section was over 200 strong and owned two cruisers.
 In that year the Section decided to separate and, on 25th March 2013, became the Cambridge University Yacht Club.
 The terms of the separation were specified in a so-called Compromise Agreement.

 Women’s Sailing in Cambridge Sailing, Windsurfing, Kitesurfing History

 The emancipation of women’s sailing mirrored the stately progress of this matter at Cambridge in general.
 The first admission of women to men’s colleges did not take place until October 1972.
 The earliest mention of ‘sailing women’ was in 1953, when a move to admit them to CUCrC membership was rejected.
 Then, at the instigation of Tim Eiloart (Trinity 1955), ladies formed the Cambridge University Women’s Sailing Club in 1955/56.
 Hilary Fischer-Webb (now Weeks, Newnham 1955) was Rear Commodore for her three years – followed by her sister Daphne (now Boddington, Newnham 1958) for 1959-61.
-(Daphne gained national distinction by being the first lady to win a major championship race, from over 50 starters at Redwing Week.)
+(Daphne gained national distinction by being the first lady to win a major championship race – at Redwing Week.)